thegreatfrontenders/thegreatfrontenders.github.io/README.md

 - How does your method compare to the native one?
 - What do you now better understand about how JavaScript handles iteration and callbacks?

-# Stories:
+# Stories.
+(As a user...)

+- when i first open the app, i see information about the main strawhats
-- as a user I can see information about my favorite one piece characters
+- I can see information about my favorite one piece characters by search
+    - Note ! we should use **debouncing** for this to make sure that we dont oversearch
-- as a user I can play a game to guess the devil fruit of a random character
+- I can play a game to guess the devil fruit of a random character
-- as a user I can .....
+- I can .....

+# Tech Specs / components

+- navbar (no login)
+- home
+    - straw hats
+    - search bar to find more about other people
+- devil fruit guesser game
+    - get all fruits here https://api.api-onepiece.com/v2/fruits/en
+    - randomly select 10 characters and then make multiple choice of 5 fruits inlcuding their fruit
+    - can have funny rankings (ie if you get less than 2 right youre a fake fan)

+- this should pull onload and store first x characters and fruits in localstorage